axolotlagatsuma/axolotlagatsuma/README.md

 - 😄 Pronouns: Just He because I'll never be him. xD
 - ⚡ Fun fact: I am not an axolotl.

-- 🔓 New chest unlocked!
+- 🔓 New Chest Unlocked!
 ``` diff
 You got:
 !
 Lua (Common)